Spread Betting Examples – How It Works

 We offer different margin rates for retail and professional clients, so that greater degrees of leverage are only available to more experienced traders.

-Professional clients on our web-based platform can also reduce margin requirements by using stop-loss orders.
+Professional clients on our web-based or advanced platforms can also reduce margin requirements by using stop-loss orders.
+This is known as order-aware margining.
 Your margin is then calculated as 50% of the normal margin requirement, plus your risk per point multiplied by your stop distance (so long as this total is less than the normal margin requirement).

 To see the margin percentages for all our markets please refer to the ‘i’ button on the platform or our Market Info tables.
 You should note that stop-losses are not guaranteed and may be subject to slippage and market gaps in volatile market conditions.